Djrocks2105/VLWF-PerspectiveTransform/README.md

 That is how to find resolution in *x* direction, but for finding resolution in *y* there is no such trick.
 Since nothing was estimated manually neither this will be.
 To find resolution in *y* direction we have to do some more math.

 Lets say, we have a coordinate frame attached to the road, as shown on image below.
-It is easy to see that transformation of the coordinates from that coordinate frame the coordinate frame of the warped image coordinates have to be scaled and shifted.
+It is easy to see that transformation of the coordinates represented in the coordinate frame of the road to the coordinate frame of the warped image, consists of scaling and shifted.
 Scale in *x* direction corresponds to the number of pixel per meter in *x* direction.
 Same holds for *y*.
 In mathemathical form that can be written as:
 <p align="center">
 <img src="https://latex.codecogs.com/svg.latex?\begin{bmatrix}u_w\\v_w\\1\end{bmatrix}=\begin{bmatrix}r_x&0&c_x\\0&r_y&c_y\\0&0&1\end{bmatrix}\begin{bmatrix}X_r\\Y_r\\1\end{bmatrix}" alt="{mathcode}">
 </p>